Shining Tor Walk

 11. The track continues downhill for another 100 metres from the last path junction, crossing a stream before starting a short easy climb up past swathes of Rhododendron bushes (very attractive when in flower in late May/early June).

-12. After another 200 metres, you'll reach the top of the rise, and pass a green-painted metal gate across the track.
+12. After another 200 metres of uphill you'll approach the top of the rise.

 Use the buttons below to download a PDF of the walk information and directions, including all the photos: